oxideai/mlx-rs/mlx-rs/README.md

 * `metal` - enables metal (GPU) usage in MLX
 * `accelerate` - enables using the accelerate framework in MLX
+* `io` - enables IO operations in MLX (loading and saving arrays)
+* `safetensors` - enables conversions from safetensors TensorView to Array

 ## Versioning